freenas/freenas-docs/userguide/api.rst

 A %brand% system running at least version 9.2.0 is required when creating a customized script based on this example.
-To test the scripts directly on the %brand% system, create a user account and select an existing volume or dataset for the user's :guilabel:`Home Directory`.
+To test the scripts directly on the %brand% system, create a user account and select an existing pool or dataset for the user's :guilabel:`Home Directory`.
 After creating the user, start the SSH service using
 :menuselection:`Services --> Control Services`.